Livonian language: Speakers of Livonian in the twenty-first century

+In 2020 Livonian language revival activists Jānis Mednis and Renāte Medne started teaching Livonian as the first language to their newborn daughter Kuldi Medne.
+As of 2023 she was the only Livonian native speaker in Latvia.
+In October 2022, her parents published Kūldaläpš Zeltabērns ('Golden Child'), a book in Livonian and Latvian for children and parents, with plans for subsequent books and an audio version.

+2023 was proclaimed as Livonian Heritage Year (Līvõd pierāndõks āigast) by the UoL Livonian Institute in cooperation with the UNESCO Latvian National Commission and the Latvian National Cultural Center, with various events held by individuals and institutions.
+In January 2023, the first of 171 approved road signs in Latvia with Latvian and Livonian text were placed on the border of Talsi Municipality.
+Similar signs are being placed in Latgale featuring Latgalian.
+During the 2023 Latvian Song and Dance Festival, for the first time in the history of the event, a song with Livonian lyrics was featured.
+Lībieši nāk (Latvian: 'Livonians are coming'), the second part of the musical cycle Nācēji by Inese Zandere and Valts Pūce was performed during the Grand Choir Concert Tīrums.
+Dziesmas ceļš.

 Phonology

 Livonian, like Estonian, has lost vowel harmony, but unlike Estonian, it has also lost consonant gradation.

 Vowels

 Livonian has 8 vowels in the table below.
 Additionally two archaic vowels are given in parentheses:

 All vowels can be long or short.
 Short vowels are written as indicated in the table; long vowels are written with an additional macron ("ˉ") over the letter, so, for example, [oː] = ō.
 The Livonian vowel system is notable for having a stød similar to Danish.
 As in other languages with this feature, it is thought to be a vestige of an earlier pitch accent.

 Livonian has also a large number of diphthongs, as well as a number of triphthongs.
 These can also occur as short or long.